From top to bottom, clockwise: Cloche, Luca, Croix.

 Battle Couple: A game mechanic.
 Every knight and reyvateil team is also a romantic couple; including the protagonist Croix.

 Badass Adorable: Cocona.
 She's about ten years old or so, four-foot-nothing, wears her long hair in pigtails with two absurdly large hair ornaments, and is the main character's adopted little sister.
 She is a very cheery girl who is always willing to help her big brother and often pouts in the cutest way whenever he's late.
 Turns out that she accompanies her "big brother" on his knight missions, and fights by taking her hair ornaments off and using them as a sort of transforming baton weapon.
 Despite her size, she keeps up with the adult frontline fighters, including her older brother.
-And the kicker?
-She is a Reyvateil, a species that is usually kept in the back lines far away from the physical fighting.
+Since she's still too young to use song magic effectively, she decided to pick up combat skills, which hadn't been seen on any other Reyvateil so far in the series.
+Normally, they stick purely to their magic and end up rather out of shape.

 Beyond the Impossible: Justified near the end of the game.
 The game likes to mention how only one person at a time can dive into a reyvateil with two person dives a big deal that only the most skilled therapist can perform.
 Jacqil says Frelia can handle four people at once.
 Everyone shouts how impossible this and normally this would be the case but Jacqil reminds them that Frelia is a goddess and so can handle it easily.
 Croix' response is pretty much "oh yeah....I forgot..."